JakeSteam/blog-programming/_posts/2024-12-18-sqlite-word-dictionary-from-wordnet.md

 ## Notes on results

-The database contains over 73k word & word type combinations, each with a definition.
+The database contains over 71k word & word type combinations, each with a definition.
 I use the open source [DB Browser for SQLite](https://sqlitebrowser.org/) to browse the results, looking something like this:

 [![](/assets//images/2024/sqlite-browser.png)](/assets//images/2024/sqlite-browser.png)

 ### Schema definition

-Only one definition per word for the same `type` are combined (e.g. with the noun `article`, but not the verb):
+Only one definition per word for the same `type` is used (e.g. with the noun `article`, but not the verb):

 - `word`:
   - Any words with uppercase letters (e.g. proper nouns) are removed.